voteliquid/blog/_posts/2017-10-27-liquid-democracy-is-not-direct-democracy.md

 Right now, because of [our election rules](/2017/03/06/how-to-move-past-two-parties/), our options are basically limited to two frontrunners every few years.

 Liquid democracy opens that choice up so you can pick anyone.
-And if they end up breaking their promises and losing your trust, liquid democracy lets you "de-delegate" away from them immediately.
+And if they end up losing your trust, liquid democracy lets you "de-delegate" away from them immediately.

 #### But isn't electing full-time legislators the smartest way to go?
 Why mess with a good thing?